Books and Websites

 All Around Town: Exploring Your Community Through Craft Fun by Judy Press, illustrated by Karen Weiss (Williamson Publishing Co., 2002).
 Find activities, information and resources to learn about community sites such as the animal shelter, theater, airport and senior citizen’s center.

 Grandpa’s Corner Store by DyAnne Disalvo-Ryan (HarperCollins, 2000).
+Ages 4-8.
 Lucy organizes the community to keep her grandfather’s small grocery store from being put out of business by an incoming supermarket.
 A true celebration of community spirit.

 The Green Truck Garden Giveaway: A Neighborhood Story and Almanac by Jacqueline Briggs Martin, illustrated by Alec Gillman (Simon and Schuster, 1997).
+Ages 6 and up.
 A couple of gardeners in a green truck convert some bored and grumpy neighbors into a community by creating gardens and passing out almanacs.
 The book includes related tips and anecdotes on everything from the history of pumpkins to plans for a butterfly garden.

 Know Your Hometown History: Projects and Activities by Abigail Jungreis (Franklin Watts, 1992) Here are projects that will give kids the tools to get to know their community’s past.